opengisch/pum-pitch/geopython_2018/PITCHME.md

 Developer, Consultant, Teacher, Student

 Note:
+just 2 words about me...
 My name is Mario Baranzini.
 I work as developer (mostly on Python and Java), consultant, and teacher in the GIS field.
+But I also try to always improve my Software engineering skills.
 I come from the Italian speaking part of Switzerland (so sorry for my English...).

 ---
 @title[OpenGIS.ch]